 Other than skin cancer, prostate cancer is the most common cancer in American men.
-About one in six men will be diagnosed with prostate cancer during his lifetime.
+About one in seven men will be diagnosed with prostate cancer during his lifetime.
 In Anne Arundel County, prostate cancer is one of the top three leading causes of cancer deaths among men, along with lung cancer and colorectal cancer.
 The rate for black men is much higher than all other races and ethnic groups.

 What is the prostate?